Classic Car Tour - 2017

-Our Classic Car Tour 2016 will be conducted on Saturday 21 May 2016 and outline details can be viewed HERE.
-The full rules, booking and sponsorship form can be downloaded HERE or complete an online entry form HERE .
-You can view a video of the 2015 tour HERE
+Our Classic Car Tour 2017 will be conducted on Saturday 27 May 2017 and outline details can be viewed HERE.
+The full rules, booking and sponsorship form will be available for downloaded soon.
+An an online entry form can be completed HERE.
+You can view a video of the 2016 tour HERE

 WELCOME TO THE ROTARY CLUB OF EAST SUTHERLAND